pedrocarvajal/ai-refactoring-workflows/workflows/python/refactor-classes.md

 0. **Read the execution guide first**: Read `standards/task-execution.md` to understand the general execution process (task breakdown, planning, confirmations).

+1. **Read task notes standard**: Read `standards/task-notes.md` for code review comment format.

+2. **Review similar refactoring guides**: Check `workflows/python/refactor-helpers.md` for patterns and consistency.

+3. **Search for class usage**: Search the codebase to find where the class is used.
+This provides crucial context about:
+   - How the class is imported and instantiated
+   - What methods are commonly called
+   - Common patterns and usage scenarios
+   - Integration points with other parts of the system
+   - Edge cases and error handling needs
+   - This context is essential for making informed refactoring decisions

 **THEN, follow these specific rules for class refactoring:**

 - **Run tests** after each phase - verify all tests pass